conectado/conectado-blog/content/sharing-io-resources.md

 }
 ```

-By splitting the socket into a writer and a reader, reading no longer blocks, and we can hold a mutex in a single place.
+By splitting the socket into a writer and a reader, we no longer block when reading.
+This means, we can hold a `Mutex` only for writing.
 This is still pretty bad, a single client can hold the lock forever,

 But that's not all, even if you manage to avoid deadlocks this isn't very good, there's still head-of-the-line blocking, we need to hold a lock as long as it takes one socket to write, this means only one client can write at a time, slowing down the whole processing pipeline.
 A slow client can hold the queue for a very long time, and even if there's no slow client at some point this doesn't scale.